tomkahn/lockmyphone_public/README.md

 * LMP will notify Automate via broadcast every time the lock status of the phone changes.
 * Automate can demand a list of all existing locks from LMP (via broadcast).
 LMP will then broadcast that list back to Automate.
-* 🆕 Enable or disable individual locks (one time or recurrring).
+* 🆕 Enable or disable individual locks (works with one time and recurrring locks).

 ## 1. Receiving status updates from LMP in Automate